Certified Robustness via Dynamic Margin Maximization and Improved Lipschitz Regularization: Abstract

 \section{Abstract}

 To improve the robustness of deep classifiers against adversarial perturbations, many approaches have been proposed, such as designing new architectures with better robustness properties (e.g., Lipschitz-capped networks), or modifying the training process itself (e.g., min-max optimization, constrained learning, or regularization).
 These approaches, however, might not be effective at increasing the margin in the input (feature) space.
-As a result, there has been an increasing interest in developing training procedures that can directly manipulate the decision boundary in the input space.
-In this paper, we build upon recent developments in this category by developing a robust training algorithm whose objective is to increase the margin in the output (logit) space while regularizing the Lipschitz constant of the model along vulnerable directions.
-We show that these two objectives can directly promote larger margins in the input space.
+In this paper, we propose a differentiable regularizer that is a lower bound on the distance of the data points to the classification boundary.
+The proposed regularizer requires knowledge of the model's Lipschitz constant along certain directions.
 To this end, we develop a scalable method for calculating guaranteed differentiable upper bounds on the Lipschitz constant of neural networks accurately and efficiently.
 The relative accuracy of the bounds prevents excessive regularization and allows for more direct manipulation of the decision boundary.
 Furthermore, our Lipschitz bounding algorithm exploits the monotonicity and Lipschitz continuity of the activation layers, and the resulting bounds can be used to design new layers with controllable bounds on their Lipschitz constant.
 Experiments on the MNIST, CIFAR-10, and Tiny-ImageNet data sets verify that our proposed algorithm obtains competitively improved results compared to the state-of-the-art.